Joeyh021/notes/src/intro.md

 # Introduction

-This book is a collection of all my notes from the first year of my degree - computer systems engineering.
+This book is a collection of all my notes from the first year of my degree (computer systems engineering).

 It exists for a few purposes:
-- To consolidate my knowledge
+- To consolidate knowledge
 - To aid revision
 - To act as a reference during exams